 Native Instruments Reaktor is one of my favorite plug-ins and many of the ensembles I use have far more parameters than the 128 that Live 7 can handle, and not it is not uncommon for controls like filter cutoff and frequency to exist well beyond those 128 parameters.
 With Live 8 you will be able to manually add these parameters so you can make sure you can control & automate whatever you want.

-Check this page for more information and what’s coming in Live 8.
+Check the Ableton website for more information and what’s coming in Live 8.
 Looks like a great upgrade to me.

 Note: if you’re new to Ableton and you’re thinking about holding off until Live 8… Don’t! (save some cash on Live 7 & the upgrade to Live 8, and get free instruments).